nicolasloontjens/f1stories-nma-frontend/README.md

 - and much more

 ## Description
-This PWA is compatible with both backends, the one used in the production environment is the Laravel one.
+This NMA is compatible with both backends, the one used in the production environment is the Laravel one.
 The NodeJS backend is not available online.